marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

     </Content>
   </ItemGroup>
   ```
-  6. When using Native WinRT Components in unpackaged applications, your WPF app needs to deploy the Visual C++ Runtime Forwarders for running correctly.
-The Microsoft VCRTForwarders Nuget packaged contains it.
+  6. When using Native WinRT Components in unpackaged applications, your WinFomrs/WPF app needs to deploy the Visual C++ Runtime Forwarders for running correctly.
+The __Microsoft VCRTForwarders Nuget packaged__ contains these libraries.
 Add the latest version to your project:

 ```xml
   <ItemGroup>